What is it?

 Why use David Potter?

-He is a Fellow of the Royal Institution of Chartered Surveyors and has been doing surveys for over 40 years.
+He is a Fellow of the Royal Institution of Chartered Surveyors and has been doing surveys in Norwich and Norfolk for over 45 years.
 He will try and give a fair assessment of the condition of the property and warn of any problems that may be stored up for the future.
 He will also be willing to discuss the matter with you after the inspection.
 Heaven forbid that there should be a dispute, but he is fully insured and covered by a complaints handling scheme.